n11west11/ai-assisted-test-repo/README.md

 ## 📍 Overview

-The AI-Assisted-Test-Repo is a project aimed at improving UI testing through the integration of artificial intelligence.
-The repository contains a Python-based UI testing assistant named Qubert.
-This assistant uses OpenAI’s APIs and Python Playwright mechanisms to process instructions and deliver efficient UI testing solutions.
-Qubert is versatile and can interpret code, retrieve data, and make function calls, all within a browser context.
+The AI-Assisted-Test-Repo is a project aimed at improving testing through the integration of artificial intelligence.
+The repository contains a Python-based testing assistant named Qubert.
+This assistant uses OpenAI’s APIs, GraphQL, and Python Playwright mechanisms to process instructions and deliver efficient testing solutions.
+Qubert is versatile and can interpret code, retrieve data, and make function calls.
 By safeguarding environment variables, authorization is always in place.
-This project provides developers consistent, robust, and smart UI testing automation, enhancing production quality and reducing manual efforts.
+This project provides developers consistent, robust, and smart testing automation, enhancing production quality and reducing manual efforts.

 ---